ibm-cloud-docs/cis/range.md

 The graphs show metrics for up to 10 applications.
 {:note}

 Application metrics may be toggled via the Chart key or by clicking the **Select applications** button.
-The Metrics data time frame can be changed using the dropdown menu.
+The Metrics data time frame can be changed using the list menu.

 ## Range AppTiles
 {:#range-apptiles}